 You wouldn’t necessarily want to try to rank higher than a national-level service like Rover nor would you want to compete with non-local services such as a Chicago-based pet-sitting service.
 Not all websites are geographically constrained.
 However, all websites cater to a specific audience.
 Narrowly defining your niche can help you identify your direct competitors.

 How to Get a Strong Domain Authority Score

 Building a strong Domain Authority rank starts with your website’s content.
 Regularly publishing high-quality, informative content will increase the odds that people across the internet will share backlinks to your website.
 Ideally, you would mostly accrue organic backlinks.
 However, going viral isn’t a dependable SEO strategy, and even websites with great content often need a little push.

 Asking other websites to link back to your website in exchange for money or other favors can land you in hot water with Google.
 Over the years, search engines have taken an increasingly harsh stance on black hat SEO tactics.
 Spamming backlinks from a single website or untrustworthy sources can lower your Domain Authority rank.

-To increase your Domain Authority ranking, you should engage in white hat tactics, such as guest posting.
+To increase your Domain Authority ranking, you should engage in white hat tactics, such as guest posting through a reputable guest post service.
 A guest post is a blog you write for another person’s website.
 Typically, you’ll want to target websites with a higher Domain Authority than yours.
 However, high-quality backlinks over time increase your organic reach and site authority.